-- Foster greater resilience and well-being; decrease stress and anxiety
+- Fostering greater resilience and well-being; decrease stress and anxiety

-- Advance student well-being in the context of diversity, inclusion and identity.
+- Advancing student well-being in the context of diversity, equity, and inclusion

 You may apply for ONE of the following grants:

-- Up to $500 for a major campus wellness event
+- Up to $500 for a major campus well-being event

-- Up to $600 for a campus project in Winter and Spring quarters
+- Up to $600 for a campus project covering two quarters

 - Who will be your advisor?
-Please work with a faculty, staff, or professional campus mental health advisor who will provide guidance regarding sensitive issues that students may raise.
+You will be required to work with a faculty, staff, or professional campus mental health advisor who will provide guidance regarding sensitive issues that students may raise.

 - Expected outcomes.
 Refer to literature and/or research that supports the impact of your idea.